-Some of the American Addiction Centers’ (AAC) facilities are community care providers covered by the MISSION Act to provide high-quality treatment to veterans.
+All of the American Addiction Centers (AAC) facilities are community care providers covered by the MISSION Act to provide high-quality treatment to Veterans.
 AAC is Recovery First’s parent company.

 American Addiction Centers’ Salute to Recovery is a comprehensive program addressing substance use disorders as well as mental health disorders such as post-traumatic stress disorder, depression, and anxiety.
 A range of effective, evidence-based techniques are used to help retired military service members overcome addiction and regain a sense of balance in all areas of life.

-Desert Hope in Las Vegas, Nevada, and our very own Recovery First in Hollywood, Florida, are treatment centers that offer our Salute to Recovery program.
-Each location organizes veterans into a battalion—a group of peers who are veterans and first responders that understand each other, making it easier to discuss experiences and move through recovery together.
+Recovery First in Hollywood, Florida, along with all of the other AAC treatment centers offer the Salute to Recovery program.
+Each location organizes Veterans into a battalion—a group of peers who are Veterans and first responders that understand each other, making it easier to discuss experiences and move through recovery together.